Aswath-Ramana/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System

+Movie recommendation systems usually predict what movies a user will like based on the attributes present in previously liked movies.
+We built a recommendation engine for this system.
+A lot of factors can be considered while designing a movie recommendation system like the genre of the movie, actors present in it, or even the director of the movie.
+The engine recommends a movie based on all content-based attributes.

+We have fitted the engine into a web application that can be used by any user.
+It shows some movies from our data-set.
+After selecting a movie, it recommends some similar moves from the data-set.

 # Software development life cycle (SDLC)
     •	Movie Data-set & data pre-processing
     •	Selecting features of the dataset